RADAR-base/model-builder/README.md

 # Model Invocation Endpoint

 This module is responsible for getting model inference and details from the mlflow-server.
+This REST module will run inference on the trained model and will require sufficient amount of memory to load a model and run inference.

 ## Set Up